-- The preamble and purpose sections of the ACA does not recognize Indigenous rights, the specific circumstances of Indigenous peoples in Canada, the unique relationship between the Government of Canada and First Nations, or the fiduciary responsibilities owed by the Government of Canada to First Nations; - The definition of disability in the ACA does not recognize the intersection of disability with indigeneity, and the principles in the ACA do not recognize the impact of intergenerational trauma, colonialism, and systemic racism; - The ACA does not provide for the collection of data or statistics on the rates of disability among Indigenous persons.54 This information is important to collect in order to identify barriers to the delivery of programs and services within First Nations communities; - The ACA does not require the creation of accessibility standards that address barriers faced by persons with disabilities who reside within First Nations communities, including disparities in disability and health services, social and economic inclusion, accessible communities, housing, transportation,55 education, emergency planning, and access to non-insured health benefits;56 - The sections of the ACA dealing with CASDO do not explicitly require CASDO to include Indigenous persons on its Board of Directors or committees;
+- The preamble and purpose sections of the ACA does not recognize Indigenous rights, the specific circumstances of Indigenous peoples in Canada, the unique relationship between the Government of Canada and First Nations, or the fiduciary responsibilities owed by the Government of Canada to First Nations; - The definition of disability in the ACA does not recognize the intersection of disability with indigeneity, and the principles in the ACA do not recognize the impact of intergenerational trauma, colonialism, and systemic racism; - The ACA does not provide for the collection of data or statistics on the rates of disability among Indigenous persons.55 This information is important to collect in order to identify barriers to the delivery of programs and services within First Nations communities;

-54 There appear to be no statistics on the rate of serious mental health disabilities among Indigenous persons in Canada.
+55 There appear to be no statistics on the rate of serious mental health disabilities among Indigenous persons in Canada.
 See Constance MacIntosh, "Indigenous Peoples and Mental Health: The Role of Law and Policy" in Jennifer Chandler and Colleen Flood, eds, Law and Mind: Mental Health Law and Policy in Canada (Toronto: Lexis Nexis, 2016) 419 at 420.